mustbebuilt/psp-work-diary/guide.md

-# Guide to Recording Your Contribution to the Teams
+# Guide to Recording Your Contribution to the Team

 To monitor your contribution to your team you will be required to maintain a GitHub repo that records your contribution to the team.